ralsina/faaso/docs/secrets.md

 If on starting a funko we always do a bind mount of `/secrets/foo` to `/secrets` then it will always have its secrets in place.

-## Problem 2: how can the proxy know the secrets without keeping them in the image?
+## Problem 2: how can the proxy know the secrets without keeping them in the image

 They can't be shipped via the image, so they need to be injected via the admin API.